The Faith Has Already Chosen the Greens

 THE ARGUMENT

-The Faith is not arbitrating the Dance of the Dragons; it is fighting it on the Green side, because the institution that legitimizes kingship in Westeros was constructed within the political and geographic orbit of House Hightower and has never been neutral about Targaryen dragon-rule.
-By simultaneously blocking Rhaenyra's coronation through an impossible procedural demand and denouncing dragons as profane magic, the Faith is conducting a coordinated legitimacy campaign that battlefield victories cannot resolve.
-Rhaenyra can hold the Iron Throne and still lose the war if the institution designed to consecrate rulers was always designed to consecrate rulers the Hightowers could control.
+The Faith of the Seven has taken sides in the Dance of the Dragons, and that side is Green.
+The institution charged with consecrating Westerosi rulers was built inside the political orbit of House Hightower and has never been genuinely neutral about Targaryen dragon-rule.
+By blocking Rhaenyra's coronation through a procedurally impossible demand while denouncing dragons as profane magic, the Faith is running a coordinated legitimacy campaign that battlefield victories alone cannot answer.

 How This Theory Works